Jesus in the Talmud: Ambivalent relationship

 Jeffrey Rubenstein has argued that the accounts in Chullin and Avodah Zarah ("Idolatry") reveal an ambivalent relationship between rabbis and Christianity.
-In his view the tosefta account reveals that at least some Jews believed Christians were true healers, but that the rabbis saw this belief as a major threat.
+In his view, the Tosefta account reveals that at least some Jews believed Christians were true healers, but that the rabbis saw this belief as a major threat.
 Concerning the Babylonian Talmud account in Avoda Zarah, Boyarin views Jacob of Sechania as a Christian preacher and understands Rabbi Eliezer's arrest for minuth ("heresy") as an arrest by the Romans for practising Christianity.
 When the Governor (the text uses the word for chief judge) interrogated him, the rabbi answered that he "trusted the judge."
-Boyarin has suggested that this was the Jewish version of the Br'er Rabbit approach to domination, which he contrasts to the strategy of many early Christians, who proclaim their beliefs in spite of the consequences (i.e. martyrdom).
-Although Rabbi Eliezer was referring to God, the Governor interpreted him to be referring to the Governor himself, and freed the rabbi.
-According to them the account also reveals that there was greater contact between Christians and Jews in the 2nd century than commonly believed.
+Boyarin has suggested that this was the Jewish version of the Br'er Rabbit approach to domination, which he contrasts to the strategy of many early Christians, who proclaim their beliefs despite the consequences (i.e., martyrdom).
+Although Rabbi Eliezer was referring to God, the Governor interpreted him as referring to the Governor himself and freed the rabbi.
+According to them, the account also reveals greater contact between Christians and Jews in the 2nd century than was commonly believed.
 They view the account of the teaching of Yeshu as an attempt to mock Christianity.
-According to Rubenstein, the structure of this teaching, in which a biblical prooftext is used to answer a question about biblical law, is common to both the rabbis and early Christians.
+According to Rubenstein, the structure of this teaching, in which a biblical prooftext is used to answer a question about biblical law, is familiar to both the rabbis and early Christians.
 The vulgar content, however, may have been used to parody Christian values.
 Boyarin considers the text to be an acknowledgment that rabbis often interacted with Christians, despite their doctrinal antipathy.

 Disputations and censorship

-Between 1239 and 1775 the Catholic Church at various times either forced the censoring of parts of the Talmud that were theologically problematic or the destruction of copies of the Talmud.
+Between 1239 and 1775, the Catholic Church at various times either forced the censoring of parts of the Talmud that were theologically problematic or the destruction of copies of the Talmud.

 During the Middle Ages a series of debates on Judaism were held by Catholic authorities – including the Disputation of Paris (1240), the Disputation of Barcelona (1263), and Disputation of Tortosa (1413–14) – and during those disputations, Jewish converts to Christianity, such as Nicholas Donin (in Paris) and Pablo Christiani (in Barcelona) claimed the Talmud contained insulting references to Jesus.

-During these disputations the representatives of the Jewish communities offered various defences to the charges of the Christian disputants.
-Notably influential on later Jewish responses was the defence of Yechiel of Paris (1240) that a passage about an individual named Yeshu in the Talmud was not a reference to the Christian Jesus, though at the same time Yechiel also conceded that another reference to Yeshu was.
-This has been described as the "theory of two Jesuses" though Berger (1998) notes that Yechiel in fact argues for three Jesuses.
+During these disputations, representatives from Jewish communities presented various defenses against the charges brought by Christian disputants.
+A significant influence on later Jewish responses was the defense put forth by Yechiel of Paris in 1240.
+He argued that a passage in the Talmud referring to an individual named Yeshu did not pertain to the Christian Jesus.
+However, Yechiel also acknowledged that another reference to Yeshu did refer to him.
+This formulation has been described as the "theory of two Jesuses," although Berger (1998) notes that Yechiel actually argues for three distinct Jesuses.
 This defence featured again in later Jewish defences during the medieval period, such as that of Nachmanides at the Disputation of Barcelona, though others such as Profiat Duran at the Disputation of Tortosa did not follow this argument.